Author · Educator · Adoption Advocate · Creative Producer

 Creating environments where adoptive and foster families feel seen, heard, and valued.

-Joi's book series follows an adoptee's journey of faith, family, and love — bringing authentic, compassionate storytelling to children and adults navigating the adoption experience.
+Joi's debut book series follows an adoptee's journey through faith, family, and love — bringing authentic, compassionate storytelling to children and adults navigating the adoption experience.
+Each page is an invitation to feel seen, understood, and less alone.

 Featured On

-Joi's advocacy and story have been recognized by leading publications and adoption organizations nationwide.
+Joi's advocacy, storytelling, and expertise have been recognized by leading publications and adoption organizations nationwide.

 Adopted On or After Nov.
 19, 1940

-The OBC was sealed and previously required a court order.
-Under the new law, beginning January 2017, adult adoptees may request a non-certified copy of their OBC.
+Under the 2014 law, beginning January 2017, adult adoptees may request a non-certified copy of their OBC.

 Adopted Before Nov.
 19, 1940